A UK 2:1 honours degree, or its international equivalent, in law.

 We may also consider a UK 2:1 honours degree, or its international equivalent, in a social science subject.

 All applicants must also meet our English language requirements.

 Months of entry

-This programme is designed to equip you with an advanced knowledge and understanding of intellectual property law within an international, European and domestic (UK) setting.
+This programme is designed to equip you with an advanced knowledge and understanding of intellectual property law and policy within an international, European and domestic (UK) setting.

-The core subjects of the programme cover both substantive intellectual property law and the place and role of intellectual property, not just in its legal context but also in its social, ethical, cultural and commercial contexts.
-The programme spans patents, copyright, trade marks, designs, database rights, breach of confidence, passing off and sui generis rights, as well as investigating a range of issues which underpin contemporary intellectual property law and policy.
+It will facilitate learning of both substantive intellectual property law, and the place and role of intellectual property, not just in its legal context but also in its social, ethical, cultural and commercial contexts.

 Information for international students

 To find out about the support offered to international students at Edinburgh from arrival to graduation visit: http://www.ed.ac.uk/studying/international